bitcoinclassic/documentation/spec/compactmessageformat.md

 CMF is a binary format that combines the speed and compact size of binary formats and combines it with provably correct markup which became well known with formats like XML.
-CMF also introduces type-safety to avoid an integer being interpreted as a string, or vice-versa.
+CMF also introduces type-safety to avoid a number being interpreted as a string, or vice-versa.

-In CMF we prioritize compact messages over speed and this means that all numbers are stored as variable-width integers.
+In CMF we prioritize compact messages over speed and this means that all numbers are stored as variable-width numbers.
 Parsing of this is still magnitudes faster than parsing a string representation, so this should not be understood to mean that CMF is slow.